CPT-GrayWolf/mkvol/README.md

 	# make CFLAGS="-D NO_UPID"
 This shouldn't be a problem on most systems running Linux, but may be needed for other *nix systems.
-Keep in mind, while other UNIX-like OSs should work, they have now been tested.
+Keep in mind, while other UNIX-like OSs should work, they have not been tested.
 (Testing welcome!)

 ### Install
 Installing 'mkvol' is, again, done with make: